dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-planarconfig/README.md

 and a stack trace is written to stderr.

 Options:
---diff   rely on (smaller) differences of sample values of adjoining pixels
+--gray   rely on predominance of gray over color pixels --diff   rely on (smaller) differences of sample values of adjoining pixels
-         otherwise rely on predominance of gray over color pixels --uids   log SOP Instance UIDs of files with not matching value of attribute Planar Configuration in file 'uids.log' in working directory.
+         by default apply --diff for Visible Light images, otherwise --gray --uids   log SOP Instance UIDs of files with not matching value of attribute Planar Configuration in file 'uids.log' in working directory.
 --fix    fix all files with NOT matching value of attribute Planar Configuration